Othmane-data/Clothing-Store-Data-Analysis-Report-by-Excel/README.md

 2. which month got the highest sales and orders?
 3. Who purchased more, men or women in 2022?
 4. What are different order status in 2022?
-5. List top 10 States contributing to the sales.
+5. List top 5 States contributing to the sales.
 6. Relation between age and gender based on number of orders .
 7. Which channel is contributing to maximum sales?
-8. Highest selling category?

 ## Skills/ concepts demonstrated

-- 🧮 Formulas and Functions
+- 🧮 Data Cleaning and Data Processing
 - 📉 Charts and Visualization
 - ❎ Conclusion and Recommendations

+### 🧮 Data Cleaning and Data Processing :

 - Age group,Mounth;
 ```